-You're probably shocked to read that headline from the company that provides calibration prints & ICC profiles — and takes pride in offering you the option to print without color correction.
+You're probably shocked to read that headline from the company that provides calibration prints and ICC profiles—and takes pride in offering you the option to print without color correction.

-If using Photoshop, go to Window > Info to bring up the Info window you see to your right.
-Then, pick the eyedropper tool.
-If you hover the eyedropper over areas of skin, you'll see the color values in Red Green Blue (monitor display colors) and in Cyan Magenta Yellow blacK (print ink colors).
+Then, click on the eyedropper tool.
+If you hover the eyedropper over areas of skin, you'll see the color values in Red, Green, Blue ( RGB—monitor display colors) and in Cyan, Magenta, Yellow, blacK (CMYK—print ink colors).

 90% of all you need to know is that you can never let the yellow % fall below magenta % on anyone's skin unless you're trying to show sunburn.